1:12-14 "Seek not death in the error of your life, neither procure ye

 rest in peace.

 ánimæ ómnium fidélium defunctórum, per misericórdiam Dei requiéscant in

 ||May his (her)

 soul, and the souls of all the faithful departed, through the mercy of

-at least in Catholic cemeteries, the body of a layman is buried such that
+at least in Catholic cemeteries, the body of a layman is buried such

-Who is called "Orient."
-Priests are buried in the opposite direction of the
+resurrection by Christ, Who is called "Orient."
+Priests are buried in

-on the souls entrusted to them
+confront the effects of their pastoring on the souls entrusted to them

-After the funeral, it is typical to gather at the house of the one closest
+After the funeral, it is typical to gather at the house of the one

-informal post-burial gatherings are also sometimes
+and pray (these informal post-burial gatherings are also sometimes

 referred to as "wakes."
 This isn't strictly accurate, but common

 as it is in the days to come when the crowds go home -- but the

 survivors, still grieving, are beginning to confront the sad reality of

 their temporal loss.
-In fact, it tends to be the days
+In fact, it tends to be the days after the

-for them, call them, let them cry and talk.
+them, call them, let them cry and talk.
 And don't be afraid to mention

 the departed; though everyone is different, most mourners want -- need

 -- to talk about their loved one.
 After prayer,

 just providing an ear and encouraging the mourner to offer up his pain are often the best

 things you can do.
 Mention the person's name (or "the baby" in the case

-of miscarriage), remember the departed with the
+of miscarriage), remember the departed with the mourner, affirm the

-go through it -- with faith and the support of people who allow
+through it -- with faith and the support of people who allow

 the mourner to mourn.